 I wanted to split up my content in a neat and tidy way.
 I realised the easiest way to do this would be to split up my content by category.
-After trying a few plugins to create pages that displayed a list of posts in a category I realised that I needed to approach this another way.

 When making a new post one day I came across a bug in my website.
 I created a new post, attached a featured image, and hit preview.
 I got a messed up page that had two copies of my featured image above the page content.